hayleywihelm/IASC-2P02/README.md

-Visit My Academic Blog post:
+Visit My Academic Blog Post:
 [A Blog About Text Analysis](blog.md)

 Learn About A Past Technology (My Research Presentation):